Fatimatu Abubakar: Early life and education

-Career and Political life
+Career and political life

-Deputy Minister for Information since June 2021.
-In January 2017 she was appointed the deputy director of Communications at the Flagstaff House by President Nana Akuffo-Addo.
+Fatimatu currently serves as the Minister for Information and has served as deputy Minister for Information since June 2021 to February 2024.
+In January 2017, she was appointed the deputy director of Communications at the Flagstaff House by President Nana Akuffo-Addo.
+Previously, she served as Campaign aide to Akufo-Addo in the lead up to the 2016 and 2020 elections.
+She was also part of the Akufo-Addo's legal team during the 2020 election petition.
 Prior to her appointment, she worked at Lansdown Resort, Danquah Institute and SRM Engineering.